Voter Registration Information

 - Early Voting

-Grace-Period Voter Registration and Voting runs from March 6 through April 1 at Suburban Cook County Courthouses.
+Grace-Period Voter Registration and Voting runs from February 19 through March 16 at Suburban Cook County Courthouses.
 Voters can register to vote and then cast their ballot.

-Early Voting runs from March 18 - April 1 where non-registered voters can register to vote and cast their ballots at all early voting sites.
+Early Voting runs from March 2 - March 16 where non-registered voters can register to vote and cast their ballots at all early voting sites.
+The Village of Palatine is an Early Voting site for this Election.

 Are you registered to vote?
 If not, the Village Clerk’s office can help you.
 We register voters during our regular business hours - Monday through Friday from 8 a.m. to 5 p.m.